maxhougas/arma1button/README.md

 [IDNUMBER]=[ARBITRARYNAME]
 ```
 - Mods can be named anything; mission names MUST end with .[mapcode].
-- Missions are downloaded in the usual manner.
-Softlinks are created in .../Arma\ 3\ Server/mpmissions.
+- Missions and mods are downloaded in the usual manner by invoking validatedl.sh then reinstall.sh.
+Successful downloads end up in arma:...content/107410
-- Mods are downloaded in the usual manner.
+- reinstall.sh will discharge steaminst, copy it to arma:.../mods, delete ./steaminst, invoke steamcmd, and delete arma:.../mods/steaminst.
-- If the addons and keys folders names are unnormalized, they are normalized.
+- If the addons and keys folders' names are unnormalized, they are normalized.
-- Individual file names in .../addons are normalized.
-Soft links are created in .../Arma\ 3\ Server/keys and .../Arma\ 3\ Server/mods/lns
+- Individual file names in arma:.../addons are normalized.
+Soft links are created in arma:.../Arma\ 3\ Server/keys and arma:.../Arma\ 3\ Server/mods/lns
-- The file modline is discharged to .../Arma\ 3\ Server/mods
+- The file modline is discharged to arma:.../Arma\ 3\ Server/mods
+- Missions and mods can be updated by invoking updateall.sh then reinstall.sh

 ## Folder Structure
 - /save/ This is supposed to be where ArmA stores persistent saves.
 Useful for Antistasi.